Adopted & Reviewed 19.01.2022 – Gainsborough Town Council

 The Council understands that some members of the public attending its meetings may not wish to be recorded and the Chairman of the meeting will facilitate this by ensuring that any such request will be respected by those making a recording.
 Any member of the public who does not wish to be recorded should make this known to the Clerk or the Chairman prior to the commencement of the meeting.

 The rules that the council will apply are:

-- The Council will display requirements as to filming, recording and broadcasting at its meeting venues and on its website or on notice boards in the parish and those undertaking these activities will be deemed to have accepted them whether they have read them or not.
+1. The Council will display requirements as to filming, recording and broadcasting on its website and those undertaking these activities will be deemed to have accepted them whether they have read them or not.

-- A person or persons recording the council meeting are reminded that the “Public Participation” period may not be part of the formal meeting and that they should take legal advice for themselves as to their rights to make any recording during that period.
+3. A person or persons recording the council meeting are reminded that the “Public Participation” period is not part of the formal meeting and that they should take legal advice for themselves as to their rights to make any recording during that period.